browserengineering/book/book/animations.md

 The body of this loop needs to do two things.
 First, it needs to call the animation's `animate` method and save the new value to the node's `style`.
-Second, since that changes the web page, we need to set a dirty bit; Recall that `render()` exits early if `needs_render` isn't set, so that "dirty bit" is supposed to be set if there's rendering work to do.
+Second, since that changes the web page, we need to set a dirty bit; Recall that `render` exits early if `needs_render` isn't set, so that dirty bit is supposed to be set if there's rendering work to do.
 When an animation is active, there is.

 But it's not as simple as just setting `needs_render` any time an animation is active, however.
-Setting `needs_render` means re-runs `style`, which would notice that the animation changed a property value and start a *new* animation!
+Setting `needs_render` means re-running `style`, which would notice that the animation changed a property value and start a *new* animation!
 During an animation, we want to run `layout` and `paint`, but we *don't* want to run `style`:[^even-more]